This Italian grape produces some truly special wines. Want to know about it? We’ve got you covered.

-Montepulciano is a red grape variety planted widely throughout central Italy.
-It is most prominent in Abruzzo, where it produces Montepulciano d’Abruzzo.
-The grape is also known as Cordisco, Morellone and Uva Abruzzese.
+Montepulciano is a red grape variety planted widely throughout central Italy, and is the second most widely planted grape in Italy.
+Montepulciano is most prominent in the Abruzzo region, where it produces Montepulciano d’Abruzzo, but it can also be found in the Molise and Marche regions of Italy, as well as in Puglia in the south.
+It is also known as Cordisco, Morellone and Uva Abruzzese.

 Montepulciano d’Abruzzo wines can represent excellent value for the money and are widely exported.
 Some producers add Sangiovese to the blend, though according to DOC regulations, the blend must contain at least 85% Montepulciano.